hmans/statery/README.md

 **Do not use this library.
 It's terrible.** In fact, do not use any other library, either.
 They're all terrible.

-### Assumptions:
+### Assumptions

 - A store should only contain data.
-Mutators should be normal functions.
+Mutators should just be normal functions that live outside of the store.
-- Shallow updates are good enough
-- Supports React Hooks only
+- Consumers of a store are typically only interested in top-level changes to it.
+- We need (or rather: want) to support React functional components with hooks only.

+### Examples

+_TODO_